 e.
 Report testing irregularities to district assessment coordinator using the Test Administration Report.

-[Note: This form is included in the 614 Form file of the Policy Reference Manual.]
+[Note: This form is available on the Minnesota PearsonAccess Next website—see Cross References for website address.]

 f.
 Report security breaches to the district assessment coordinator as soon as possible.